rebelsky/sams-assorted-musings-reflections/letter-to-incoming-chair-intro.md

 You will not do everything yourself.
 (I expect that you cannot do everything yourself.)
 As you know, you have many people within the department who will help you: Faculty colleagues, staff, and students.
 But there are also people throughout the College who can make your job easier, or at least help support.
 In the next section, I describe some of the people I think of "allies" of our department.
 I'll probably miss some, but it's a good starting point.
 One of your important allies is the Student Educational Policy Committee.
-Different departments seem to have very different approaches to their SEPCs.
-I have a few things to suggest to help make your relationship with them more productive.

 The SEPC is also not the only student group in or related to our department.
+We have an active Women in Computing group.
 We have an ACM student chapter.
 We have a group of students who are coordinating outreach to the community.
 Many CS students are actively involved in AppDev and the VR club.
 A few are participating in the design of a Makerspace.
 And I think there are plans for a hack-a-thon club.
 In the next section, I provide a bit more information about each of these groups.

 I've done my best to organize the many materials I have gathered as chair and as member of the department into a Department Folder.
 In this letter, I provide a short manifest for that Folder, including an explanation of the kinds of materials I have gathered..

+One of the duties of the chair is to keep track of important deadlines, such as the deadlines for course changes, academic equipment requests, or summer funding.
+I've done my best to put together a table of those deadlines.

 I realize that that's a lot, so I will conclude with an executive summary.